utheim/group-exercise/Martine-intro.md

 a.
 Martine Utheim
 b.
-Norway
+No country of origin
 c. html, css
 d.
-Germany's role in world politics
+Love is blind Habibi